|

 and/or craftsmanship.
 A "composer" is by definition a "Professional."

+"Amateur Composer" is an oxymoron.
 Methodology: A procedure or body of methods for accomplishing

 a goal.
 A Compositional Methodology is a method followed by